mauryaratan/embed-sendy/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fix: Error on activation if options are empty, show a notice instead.

 = 1.2 =
 * New: Added support for Google Recaptcha 🎉
 * Improve: Much improved form validation and security